abelardopardo/ontask_b/README.md

      and intelligence captured in OnTask.
 How do I reuse it?** Easy.
-OnTask offers you the possibility of exporting and importing your data, so you can either archive it for future reference or share your actions, rules, views, etc with other user.
+OnTask offers you the possibility of exporting and importing your data, so you can either archive it for future reference or share your actions, rules, views, etc. with other user.

 Q16. **Can I use OnTask with my institutional authentication?** Yes.
 OnTask
      comes with the basic functionality to be compatible with the most common